 This was written in connection with an exhibition at the Museum of Modern Art:

 Cindy Sherman (American, b.
 1954) is widely recognized as one of the most important and influential artists in contemporary art.
 Throughout her career, she has presented a sustained, eloquent, and provocative exploration of the construction of contemporary identity and the nature of representation, drawn from the unlimited supply of images from movies, TV, magazines, the Internet, and art history.
 Working as her own model for more than 30 years, Sherman has captured herself in a range of guises and personas which are at turns amusing and disturbing, distasteful and affecting.
 To create her photographs, she assumes multiple roles of photographer, model, makeup artist, hairdresser, stylist, and wardrobe mistress.
 With an arsenal of wigs, costumes, makeup, prosthetics, and props, Sherman has deftly altered her physique and surroundings to create a myriad of intriguing tableaus and characters, from screen siren to clown to aging socialite.

 The most fascinating aspect of her work, about which, let’s be clear, I know nothing – I only started to look into it when doing the homework to write this post – is how hard it is to tell that every single picture is really the same person, as she serves as her own photographic subject across thousands of images that show women in all sorts of settings, postures, costumes, and emotional states – even, in some of them, apparently deceased – each so distinct that it’s hard to believe that every one of them is her.
-Hence, Cindy of a thousand lives, and Billy singing “Cindy, which one of them is you”?
+Hence, Cindy of a thousand lives, and Billy calling out “Cindy, which one of them is you”? as the song fades to black.
 This video, not an “official” release, but put together by an admirer and posted on YouTube, will show you what I mean.
 Those are all her:

 Something broken, something stained, something waiting for the worms to claim.